 If you’ve experienced burn out in any capacity, motivation isn’t the thing you’re missing.
 It’s time, healing, and self-Love that is required to restore yourself so that you can have the peace and life you desire.

 When I went through the heartbreak of divorce, I felt like my life was getting away from me.
 Since I was a kid I dreamed of being married and having a family.

 Suddenly, that life was taken from me and I felt like the train of my dreams had kicked me off and was running away down the tracks.

 As I went through my healing journey, some great friends shared powerful wisdom with me.
 I didn’t need to rush the healing process.
 Time was my best friend.

 It’s your best friend too.
 My buddy Travis shared some great wisdom with me that I included in my book on discovering how to Love myself during life’s biggest challenges.
-You can get a copy of Be Solid: How To Go Through Hell & Come Out Whole for just $7 plus a ton of bonus resources here.
+Get a copy of Be Solid: How To Go Through Hell & Come Out Whole for just $7 now!

 As I learned how to Love myself instead of chasing Love from others, the emotional burnout healed.
 I needed time, patience, kindness, and grace.
 I had to learn how to give myself these gifts of Love.
 Each step along the way created the momentum for motivation to return.

 When you regrow your inner garden, you’re able to facilitate life on a new level.
 You become the master gardener of your own heart and mind.
 This is removing attachment to other people for being the source of your success and fulfillment.
 It’s also removing other people as being the cause of your pain and suffering.

 Only you can prevent forest fires within.
 And only you can be the gardener of your life.

 Instead of chasing or seeking motivation, look within yourself and evaluate the state of your inner garden.
 Are you really feeling isolated and alone?
 Have a conversation with a friend and see how your feelings change.